Summer Solstice Retreat

 This silent meditation retreat is for anyone with a desire to go deeper in their practice, from beginners to experienced meditators.
 The retreat will include instructions and sitting and walking (hiking) meditation, Dharma talks, and practice discussions with the teachers.
 Rocky Mountain Ecodharma Retreat Center has beautiful hiking trails and amazing views of Indian Peaks.
 Lodging options include camping, shared, or private rooms.
 Delicious vegetarian meals are provided.

 Please arrive by 8:30 am, Monday, June 22 to check in and get set up.
 Delicious vegetarian meals from lunch Monday through lunch Sunday will be provided.
 The retreat ends at 1PM on Sunday.
-We ask that you please plan on staying for the entire retreat, and not leaving early.
+We ask that you please stay for the entire retreat and do not leave early on Sunday.

-Schedule and Format: The retreat is focused on the enjoyment and deepening of practice in nature.
+The retreat is focused on the enjoyment and deepening of practice in nature.
 The intention is to facilitate the experiences of oneness and non-separation, and the dissolving of the sense of self.
 There will be sunrise and sunset sits, sitting and hiking in nature, meditation instructions (beginners are welcome), your choice of day hikes into some beautiful areas, free time, Q&A, and practice discussions.
 Evenings include an after dinner sit and Dharma talk around the campfire.
+There will also be time for a one-day solo out on the land, for which complete spiritual and physical preparation will be provided.
 The tone of the retreat is relaxed and quiet, with a focus on continuous mindfulness and enjoyment of nature.
 The retreat is appropriate for all levels of experience, including total beginners.

 “Dana” is the Pali word for generosity.
 The registration fee covers expenses such as rent and meals.
 In the tradition of Buddhism, the teachings are offered at no set fee, so as to make them available to all regardless of finances.
 In turn, the teachers are supported through the generosity of the students.
-In considering your dana, there is no minimum amount.
-However, if you need a guideline, consider the cost of a weeklong set-fee workshop or retreat and donate accordingly.
+In the dana tradition one gives according to one’s financial means.
 Your generosity supports Johann and Peter’s ability to continue teaching and is much appreciated.

 Johann teaches Dharma and Insight Meditation using contemporary language.
 He has been meditating since 1974 and was asked to begin teaching in 2008.
 His primary teachers are Shinzen Young, Eric Kolvig, and Adyashanti.
 He is the director of Rocky Mountain Ecodharma Retreat Center and teaches there frequently.